Fasciation

 A "crested" saguaro cactus (Carnegiea gigantea), resulting from fasciation, located at Saguaro National Park (West), Arizona, U.S.

 Fasciation (pronounced /ˌfæʃiˈeɪʃən/, from the Latin root meaning "band" or "stripe"), also known as cresting, is a relatively rare condition of abnormal growth in vascular plants in which the apical meristem (growing tip), which normally is concentrated around a single point and produces approximately cylindrical tissue, instead becomes elongated perpendicularly to the direction of growth, thus producing flattened, ribbon-like, crested (or "cristate"), or elaborately contorted tissue.
 Fasciation may also cause plant parts to increase in weight and volume in some instances.
 The phenomenon may occur in the stem, root, fruit, or flower head.
+Affected flowers may be referred to as "double-headed" or "two-headed", not to be confused with double-flowered flowers.

 Some plants are grown and prized aesthetically for their development of fasciation.
-Any occurrence of fasciation has several possible causes, including hormonal, genetic, bacterial, fungal, viral and environmental causes.
+Any occurrence of fasciation has several possible causes, including hormonal, genetic, bacterial, fungal, viral or environmental causes.

 Cause

 Fasciation can be caused by hormonal imbalances in the meristematic cells of plants, which are cells where growth can occur.
 Fasciation can also be caused by random genetic mutation.
 Bacterial and viral infections can also cause fasciation.
 The bacterial phytopathogen Rhodococcus fascians has been demonstrated as one cause of fasciation, such as in sweet pea (Lathyrus odoratus) plants, and in lilies (Lilium longiflorum), but many fasciated plants have tested negative for the bacteria in studies, hence bacterial infection is not an exclusive causation.

 Additional environmental factors that can cause fasciation include fungi, mite or insect attack and exposure to chemicals.
 General damage to a plant's growing tip and exposure to cold and frost can also cause fasciation.
 Some plants, such as peas and cockscomb Celosia, may inherit the trait.

 Genetic fasciation is not contagious, but infectious fasciation can be spread from infected plants to others from contact with wounds on infected plants, and from water that carries the bacteria to other plants.